 The information provided below is not legal advice and is intended for general information purposes only.
 For the most up-to-date information, please see Visit Canada on the Immigration, Refugees and Citizenship Canada (IRCC) website.

 Depending on your citizenship, you may need either a Visitor Visa or an Electronic Travel Authorization (eTA) before traveling to Canada.
 If your study permit application from outside Canada is approved, then a Visitor Visa or eTA will be issued to you at the same time as your Port of Entry (POE) Letter of Introduction.
 You do not need to apply separately or to pay an additional fee.
 Note that US citizens do not require a Visitor Visa or eTA in order to enter Canada.

 It is important to understand that both of these travel documents are different than study permits.
 While a study permit authorizes an individual to study in Canada, it generally cannot be used as a travel document to enter Canada.

 Even if you are already in Canada and have no plans to leave, it is a good idea to make sure your visa is always valid in case you need to leave Canada for any reason, such as a family emergency in your home country.
 You may not be able to re-enter Canada if your visitor visa has expired even if your study permit has not yet expired.
 Learn more at Visitor visas for workers and students: How to apply from inside Canada.

 Electronic Travel Authorization (eTA)

 An eTA is an entry requirement for visa-exempt foreign nationals traveling to Canada by air.
 It is electronically linked to your passport and is valid for 5 years, or until your passport expires, whichever comes first.

-For more information, visit Electronic Travel Authorization (eTA) on the IRCC website.
+For more information, visit IRCC – Electronic Travel Authorization (eTA).